Data Structures and Algorithms Notes

 Heaps

-A heap is a tree-based data structure that satisfies the heap property, which states that a parent node should be less than (or greater than) its children nodes.
-Types of heaps include binary, skew, binomial, and fibonacci.
+Description: A heap is a tree-based data structure that satisfies the heap property, which states that a parent node should be less than (or greater than) its children nodes.
+It generally supports functions like push and pop.

-2. While the element is smaller than its parent, swap
+• In push, instantiate the element to the bottom left of the binary tree.
+While the element is smaller than its parent, swap it.

-2. While the new root is larger than either of its children, swap with the smaller child
+• In pop, take out the root and replace it with the node at the bottom left of the tree.
+While the new root is larger than either of its children, swap with the smaller child.

-The python heap library heapq implements a min heap.
+Advice: The python library heapq also implements a min heap.

 import heapq